SAML-Toolkits/ruby-saml/UPGRADING.md

 when parsing a SAML Message (`settings.check_malformed_doc`).

 The SignedDocument class defined at xml_security.rb experienced several changes.
-We don't expect compatibilty issues if you use the main methods offered by ruby-saml, but if you use a fork or customized usage, it is possible that you will need to adapt your code.
+We don't expect compatibility issues if you use the main methods offered by ruby-saml, but if you use a fork or customized usage, it is possible that you will need to adapt your code.

 ## Upgrading from 1.12.x to 1.13.0